chrishamlin98/chrishamlin98.github.io/projects.md

 {% highlight html %}
 <span class="evidence">Paragraphs can be written like so.
 A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.</span>
 {% endhighlight %}

+{% highlight html %}
+<div class="breaker">>Paragraphs can be written like so.
+A paragraph is the basic block of Markdown.
+A paragraph is what text will turn into when there is no reason it should become anything else.</div>
+{% endhighlight %}